 And like Preview, Unfold is also an IG planning app.
 Users can connect their IG account on Unfold, and through this, they can plan for their subsequent uploads.
 As you know, Instagram aesthetics are a thing.
 So you don’t just post whatever you capture.

 At least with Unfold, you can see where the picture will sit on the feed before actually posting it.
 Hence, you can ask certain questions like: Does the color elicit the same emotions as your previous pics?
 If yes, go for it; if not, Unfold helps you curate the right post.

 PicsArt has been associated with Instagram and other social media such as Facebook and Twitter since the early 2010s.
 Since its founding, it has gained traction among teenagers who love getting more likes.
 True enough, with the app’s attention-grabbing filters, stickers, and animated graphics, the young and young-at-heart users get the love they crave.

 PicsArt has grown into a multi-purpose editing app.
 In the PicsArt Photo and Video Editor, you get access to its basic editing features.
 No time to crop and drag?
 Then you can select from their numerous list of photo filters.
 Over-the-top or minimalistic designs?
 They have it all.
 Plus, if you’re bored with the usual image-content, might as well try designing stickers, collage, fonts, and memes.

 In a face-centric platform like Instagram, the perfect face is the prize.
 So PicsArt also devotes its resources to making the app a haven for face-editing lovers.
-You can change your hair color from the same app, put on makeup, change eye lens, and more.
+You can change your hair color from the same app, put on makeup, change your eye lenses, and more.
 And suppose you’re up for inspiration.
-PicsArt hosts a vibrant community of newbie and professional photo editors.
+PicsArt hosts a vibrant community of newbies and a professional IG photo editor.
 In that case, their content can be an inspiration for you to get your gears up and running.